gsunit/Data-Science-Preparation/README.md

      - The amount of weights rapidly becomes unmanageable for large images.
 For a 224 x 224 pixel image with 3 color channels there are around 150,000 weights that must be trained
      - MLP (multi layer perceptrons) react differently to an input (images) and its shifted version — they are not translation invariant
      - Spatial information is lost when the image is flattened into an MLP.
 Nodes that are close together are important because they help to define the features of an image
+     - CNN’s leverage the fact that nearby pixels are more strongly related than distant ones.
+Influence of nearby pixels analyzed using filters.

+  - Filters
+     - reduces the number of weights
+     - when the location of these features changes it does not throw the neural network off

+    The convolution layers: Extracts features from the input The fully connected (dense) layers: Uses data from convolution layer to generate output

+  - Why do CNN work efficiently?
+    - Parameter sharing: a feature detector in the convolutional layer which is useful in one part of the image, might be useful in other ones
+    - Sparsity of connections: in each layer, each output value depends only on a small number of inputs

  </details>